hashicorp/vault-plugin-database-mongodbatlas/README.md

 | ATLAS_CLUSTER_NAME   | The desired cluster's name, e.g., vault-project.xyz.mongodb.net  |
 | ATLAS_ALLOWLIST_IP   | The public IP of the machine that the test is being performed    |

-Then you can run `make test-acc` to execute the tests.
+Then you can run `make testacc` to execute the tests.